 MailChimp offers four different types of pricing plans: Forever Free, Monthly, Pay As You Go, and High-Volume.
-Whether you’ve got a large mailing list or you’re just starting out, we have a pricing plan that will work for you.
+Whether you've got a large mailing list or you're just starting out, we have a pricing plan that will work for you.
 Below we'll walk you through the different plan options to help you decide what will work best.
-If you're still confused you can contact our support team for further assistance.
+If you still have questions, check out our plan features overview page or contact our support team for further assistance.

 MailChimp's Forever Free plan allows you to send 12,000 total emails a month to up to 2,000 subscribers.
 This means you could send 6 times to 2,000 subscribers or 10 times to 1,200 subscribers at a time, however you can only send up to 2,000 total e-mails in a 24 hour period.
 At the top of the Account dashboard, we display a banner showing your current plan, number of subscribers, number of sends, remaining sends, and when the billing cycle resets.

 When you reach 2000 subscribers in your Forever Free account, you'll still be able to collect new subscribers and work in your account on your campaigns and lists, but a hold will be placed on sending to your list until you make a purchase.
 You'll need to upgrade to a paid plan or reduce your subscriber count to 2,000 or fewer total subscribers in order to continue sending.

 On the Forever Free plan you have access to all of our standard design, list management, campaign tracking and setup tools.
 We do also require that all free accounts include a MonkeyRewards badge in your campaigns and signup forms.
 It's included by default in our templates, or we'll automatically add it for you.
 When an account is upgraded to a paid plan, the badge is automatically removed.